Ducklings 0- 2 Years

 Kindergarten 4 - 5 Years

 At Seedlings Early Learning Arana Hills, children are at the core of everything we do.
-We are dedicated to working with you to provide the best early learning environment for your child, both in the centre and at home.
+We are dedicated to working with you to provide the best Kids Early Learning environment for your child, both in the centre and at home.
 You can select from our six-hour, nine-hour, or full-day (12) sessions and make the most of the Child Care Subsidy (CSS).
 Your circumstances and eligibility may allow you to reduce costs by applying for the rebates and benefits offered by the Federal and State Government.
 Please discuss with the centre director for more information.

 The National Quality Standard (NQS) is a key feature of the National Quality Framework (NQF) and introduces a high, national benchmark for early childhood education and care services in Australia.
 These standards comprise seven Quality Areas upon which centres are assessed